FAQs

 No, you do not need to enter a Social Security Number (SSN) on your admissions application.
 For additional information see Admissions Information for Undocumented Students and Social Security Number and Card — Deferred Action For Childhood Arrivals.

-If you are interested in gaining residency through ASSET, contact the Tuition Classification Manager directly.
+If you are interested in gaining residency through ASSET, contact the Tuition Classification Team directly.
 You may visit the Exceptions to One-Year Domicile webpage for more information (view the ASSET/Three-Year Colorado High School drop down tab under the section Colorado High School Exceptions).

 Students attending CU Boulder under DACA or ASSET do not qualify for federal or state financial aid.
 These students are eligible for the College Opportunity Fund (COF) and may be eligible for institutional and foundational funds.
 We encourage students attending CU Boulder under DACA or ASSET to apply for scholarships here.